-Here once again we are seeing a non-valued duality that some people want to proclaim as valued.
+Here we are seeing a non-valued duality that some people want to proclaim as valued.
 There are rationalists who see feeling as an inferior function or mental illness; there also are people who equate rationality with coldness, dryness and nastiness that are not necessary features of rationality at all but rather results of its misuse.
 The first group begets the second group according to its own nature.
 In fact, romantic attitudes are a logical next step to rationalism, and for a very obvious reason.

 The error that keeps creeping into psychology, despite the actions of Rogers's and May's and Fromm's of the world, is that of projecting the method used to understand the mind, onto the mind, and then judging the mind rather than understanding it in case its own methods differ.
 Allow me to explain what I'm talking about.
 The scientific method is a path toward understanding things; that requires a particular kind of logic.
 In studying things other than mind, it is fine; but when one approaches the mind FROM THE POSITION OF the scientific method, he is easily subject to this error: Comparing the mind's processes to the process (scientific method) he uses in studying the mind; and judging them when they are inevitably found to be run by a different logic, the way one would judge other-than-scientific approach within the laboratory.